 Desert Housing Module

-This term, some of our CM2 students participated in the Desert Housing module, where they focused on answering the following driving question: How can I design and build a model home or community that will function efficiently in a desert environment?
+Some of our CM2 students participated in the Desert Housing module this term.
+They focused on answering the following driving question: How can I design and build a model home or community that will function efficiently in a desert environment?

 Over the course of the term, students used the ideas from the Expo and architecture they viewed in Dubai, often influenced by Islamic art, to create scale models of an energy-efficient desert home.